 To use the MIDI capabilities of your keyboard, you’ll need to connect it to a computer.

-There are two ways in which a MIDI keyboard/controller can be connected to your computer.
+There are two ways a MIDI keyboard/controller can be connected to your computer.
 Most keyboards and digital pianos have a standard five-pin connection.
-While these are less common in home studios, they are very common on keyboards.
+While these are less common in home studios, they are common on keyboards.
 You may have a MIDI keyboard in your house and not even know it!

 You can connect your MIDI keyboard with the five-pin MIDI outlets in a couple of ways.
+But even if you don’t have a MIDI out, some keyboards can be connected via USB.
+We’ll get to that in a moment.

 MIDI To USB Interfaces